nikola-vukicevic/dotfiles/README.md

 If you wanna try them out, you're going to need the Vundle plugin and you're also going to have to fiddle with YCM (and apprent;y, I also made a mod of one of the official Airline themes minimalist.vim).

 ## i3 (legacy)
 Nothing fancy here.
-Simple and functional (a few dedicated shortcuts for switching the keyboard layout and some minor visual tweaks); suits my needs just fine.
+Simple and functional (a few dedicated shortcuts for switching the keyboard layout and some minor visual tweaks)

 ## Xresources
-These settings are for the urxvt terminal (which I now perefer to both Termite and ST).
-I'm using the vanilla version of Inconsolata font, while the other two fonts provide additional glyphs.
+These settings are for the urxvt terminal (which is what I used before switching to ST)